 The ability of the Company to carry out successful mining activities will depend on a number of factors.
-One of the most critical factors will be the ability of the Company to obtain tenure to the satisfaction of international lending institutions.
+One of the most critical factors will be the ability of the Company to obtain mining licences in China.
 While commitments to transfer or issue required permits and licences may have been made by the relevant statutory bodies, the transfer or issuance of any such licenses must be in accordance with PRC law and in particular the relevant mining legislation.

 Conditions imposed by the PRC government as well as PRC mining legislation generally must also be complied with.
 No assurances can be given that these tenures will be granted to the Company through Minco China, or if they are granted, that the Company, through Minco China, will be in a position to comply with all conditions that are imposed.
 Furthermore, while it is common practice that permits and licenses may be renewed or transferred into other forms of licenses appropriate for ongoing operations, no assurance can be given that a renewal or a transfer will be granted to the Company, through Minco China, or, if they are granted, that the Company, through Minco China, will be in a position to comply with all conditions that are imposed.

 Management of the Company believes that reasonable measures have been taken to ensure that the Fuwan Permits have been duly approved by and registered with all relevant authorities in the PRC in accordance with the laws and regulations in effect at the time such contributions were made and that Minco China is the registered owner of the Fuwan Permits.
-Management further believes that reasonable measures have been taken to ensure that the renewal of the Changkeng Permit will be approved by relevant authorities in the PRC.
 However, no legal opinion has been obtained as of the date of this Annual Information Form concerning the land, assets, permits and licenses relating to the properties over which the Company, through Minco China, has or may acquire an interest.

-The Fuwan Silver Permit expires on July 20, 2007 while each of the Additional Permits are valid until April 7, 2008.
+The Fuwan Silver Permit was renewed until July 20, 2009.
+The Company has received the exploration permit in respect of the Dadinggang Property which covers the northeast extension of the Fuwan Silver Deposit, which expires on April 7, 2008.
 While the Company will, with the assistance of Minco China, take all steps necessary or possible to renew these permits, there is no guarantee that such renewal attempts will be successful.

 To the knowledge of the Company, none of the property interests underlying the Fuwan Permits have been surveyed to establish boundaries.
 There can be no assurance that any governmental authority in the PRC could not significantly alter the conditions of or revoke the applicable exploration or mining authorizations held by the Company through Minco China or that the Company's interest in such properties, through Minco China or otherwise, will not be challenged or impugned by third parties or governmental authorities.

 In addition, there can be no assurance that the properties or other assets in which the Company has an interest are not subject to prior unregistered agreements, transfers, pledges, mortgages or claims and title may be affected by undetected defects as it is difficult to verify that no agreements, transfers, claims, mortgages, pledges or other encumbrances exist given the state of the legal and administrative systems in the PRC.